Geo54321/geoplugin/README.md

 # Current Supported Minecraft Version: 1.20.1

 # GeoPlugin
-This is a Minecraft Spigot plugin that adds features we use on our server at s.mcnsa.com.
+This is a Minecraft Spigot plugin that adds features we use on the MCNSA community server.

 ## Modules
 All the content in this plugin is separated into different distinct modules.
 These modules can be disabled by finding the module you want to disable in the config file and setting it to false.